-If the student commits an act of misconduct that the principal believes warrants long-term suspension or expulsion, the student will be immediately placed on suspension for up to ten (10) school days pending the hearing.
+If the student commits an act of misconduct that the principal believes warrants longterm suspension or expulsion, the student will be immediately placed on suspension for up to ten (10) school days pending the hearing.

-1. Hearing for Long-Term Suspension or Expulsion

-A. Written notice.
-If a student is charged with a violation of the Student Code of Conduct carrying a consequence of long term suspension or expulsion, the student and the student's parent(s) shall be notified of such by registered mail, as well as the student's rights of due process as set forth herein.
-The school will also attempt to contact the parent or guardian by email and/or telephone to inform them of the hearing.
+- 1. Hearing for Long-Term Suspension or Expulsion - A. Written notice.
+If a student is charged with a violation of the Student Code of Conduct carrying a consequence of long-term suspension or expulsion, the student and the student's parent(s) shall be notified of such by registered mail, as well as the student's rights of due process as set forth herein.